stulyproject/anode/README.md

 The `anode-react` package is an optional, declarative layer that synchronizes this headless state with the React lifecycle.

-### Spatial Efficiency with QuadTree Indexing

-One of the primary challenges in building large-scale node editors is maintaining performance as the number of elements grows.
-Anode addresses this by integrating a QuadTree spatial index directly into the core layout engine.
-Instead of iterating through every node for rendering or selection, the engine performs spatial queries.
-This allows the UI layer to implement "spatial culling," where only the nodes currently within the user's viewport are processed or rendered.
-This optimization ensures that even graphs with thousands of nodes remain interactive and fluid, as the rendering overhead scales with the viewport size rather than the total graph complexity.

-### Transactional Integrity and History

-Managing state in a complex graph requires more than simple reactivity; it requires transactional control.
-Anode's `HistoryManager` implements a command-based undo/redo system that tracks discrete actions performed on the context.
-To handle operations that involve multiple simultaneous changes—such as deleting a group and its nested links or executing an automated layout—the engine provides a `batch` method.
-By wrapping modifications in a batch, developers ensure that all changes are treated as a single atomic transaction in the history stack, preventing inconsistent intermediate states and providing a clean user experience for reverts.

-### Reactive Data Propagation

-Anode provides a built-in mechanism for value propagation between sockets, turning the visual graph into a functional data-flow engine.
-Sockets are categorized as either inputs or outputs, and links serve as the conduits for data.
-When an output socket's value is updated, the engine automatically propagates that value through all established links to the target input sockets.
-This propagation is decoupled from the UI re-render cycle; the React bindings utilize specialized hooks to subscribe to specific socket changes, ensuring that components only update when their relevant data actually changes, further reducing unnecessary reconciliation work.

 ### Quick Start Examples

 #### 1. Headless Core (Framework-Agnostic)